sirajkhan831/sirajkhan831/README.md

 - 👋 Hi, I’m Siraj Khan
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning C# and Unity
+- 🌱 I’m currently learning C# and Java

 <!---
 sirajkhan831/sirajkhan831 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.